google/mount-zip/README.md

 ```

 Directories are never renamed.
 If a file name is colliding with a directory
-name, the files is the one getting renamed.
+name, the file is the one getting renamed.

 ## Encrypted Archives